 Transformation is the name of the game today and whatever is not adhering to this changed industrial as well as societal mandate, is falling prey to redundancy.
 However, at least the industry is not taking a chance on this one and that’s how we see so much being done in the realm of industrial application of AI.

 AI isn’t a new concept though and it’s storytelling grubs go as far back.
 However, it was less than an era ago that the technological revolutions took off and AI went from illusion to a very credible reality.

 Significantly, AI is booming into the diverse sectors across the industry and hence creating a buzz around the companies.
-According to a renowned firm Tractica, “The Annual Global AI business revenue will grow by nearly$ 39 billion till 2025”.
+According to a renowned firm Tractica, “The Annual Global AI business revenue will grow to nearly $39 billion by 2025”.

 Considering some of the largest entities around the world are focused on advancing AI tech, it is certain that 2018 will see significant advancements in the space.
 In context with the imminent demand of AI in the market, let’s explore some of the top AI trends that will harvest significant rewards for the businesses this year.

 Companies from around the world, for ex: Facebook/Amazon etc. are already using statistical modeling to help machines make informed decisions about what content to show you next.
 For these models to work seamlessly, a massive amount of data and significant computing power is required.